 You can also use your phone’s camera to translate street signs and food on a menu.
 The best thing of all is you can access Google Translate offline!

 I recommend Google Translate because it’s easy to use and everyone knows Google.
 But there are plenty of other great China travel apps to help with translation, such as Waygo.

-Chinese people use their phones to pay for practically everything, from coffee to clothing.
+Chinese people use their phones to pay for practically everything, from train stations to coffee and clothing.
 And when you’re traveling in China, you can too.

 Alipay is one of the two major digital payment methods in China.
 The other is WeChat Pay, which I talk about further down.

-If you don’t want to provide your personal information to Alipay (e.g. it requires passport details), you’ll have to use cash in China instead.
-Credit cards aren’t widely accepted, especially not for small purchases.
+If you don’t want to provide your personal information to Alipay, you’ll have to use cash in China instead.

 Get the Alipay app here.

 Make independent travel in China easier with these handy apps.

 Truth be told, they’ve all been functional and super clean.
 And, the people working there have been helpful and chill (I guess that’s standard in most hostels around the world, right?).